Kihumba/private-/Phase-B/Curriculum/13 - Adaptability/README.md

 **Skill Description**
 ----------
-Aspiring Andelans understand that they will encounter changes in their work environment and are able to cope without it affecting their performance.
+Aspiring Andelans understand that they will encounter changes in their work environment and are able to perform at a high level in the face of change.

 **Output**